dsmyda/Janet/README.md

 openquery should only be given the least amount of privilege required to answer your questions.
 Our recommendation

 1. Create a seperate database user, with defensive RBAC
-2. Supply a read-only connection
+2. Use a read-only connection

 ### Smallest Synth